redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 ![git log](git-log.png)

 That long string of letters and numbers is the "commit hash."
 Each commit hash is unique.
-It's what we'll use if we ever need to "roll back" our contents to match the state of the repository reflected in the commit hash.
+The commit hash is the identifier that we'll use if we ever need to "roll back" our contents to match the state of the repository reflected in the commit hash.

 #### Moving Your Local Git Repository to GitHub